Croatia into Davis Cup Finals as South Korea, Finland celebrate

 Lucas Miedler and Alexander Erler then upset doubles specialists Nikola Mektic and Ivan Dodig 6-3, 7-6 (13/11) to keep Austria in the tie.

-However, world number 23 Borna Coric won his second singles rubber of the weekend, seeing off former US Open champion Dominic Thiem 7-6 (7/3), 6-2 as Croatia joined the 16-nation group stage of the finals in September.
+However, world number 23 Borna Coric won his second singles rubber, seeing off former US Open champion Dominic Thiem 7-6 (7/3), 6-2 as Croatia joined the 16-nation group stage of the finals in September.

 "I was pretty nervous," said Coric.
 "But I came out on court and I was playing great tennis today."